jthorniley/pyusb2ax/README.md

     $ sudo lsof | grep ACM

 The output of this should ideally be nothing.
 If it isn't, try and get rid of whatever is there.

-## TODO

-Support all the parameter settings.

-Better documentation.

-Interface for setting angles in radians.

 ## Author